 IBM was already 2 years into their turnaround under Lou Gerstner.
 The HR department at IBM had engaged Watson Wyatt and Hewitt to make the compensation plans for IBM North America Sales more performance driven.
 They ultimately came up with a plan of over 100 pages.
 The following year, IBM’s employee surveys indicated few sales people understood the plan or were changing their behavior as a result.
 Various communications firms were consulted to improve the presentation of the plan but IBM wasn’t satisfied with the results.

 We were hired to make sense of all these reports and plans.
 We took the position that IBM sales employees knew what was most critical to their needs and if asked in a risk free environment, would tell us how to redesign the plan so sales people could understand it and produce the results the plan encouraged.
-We rewrote the comp plan from 100 pages down to a 7 page 4-color booklet that employees loved and management adopted as a worldwide model.
+We rewrote the comp plan from 100 pages down to a 7 page 4-color booklet that employees loved and senior management adopted as a worldwide model.

 Later, IBM Software in Europe was losing market share to Oracle.
 The IBM software outperformed the oracle software in every test.
 IBM hired Mckinsey to analyze the EMEA marketplace to find out why IBM was losing market share to a competitor with an inferior product. $15million later, McKinsey delivered their report and began implementation across Europe.
 Nothing happened.
 More changes were made and still nothing happened.
 So IBM started firing software executives.